 If not your first course of the season, your tickets will be in your ticket holder with your other tickets.

-All lectures take place at the New Life Church, 28 Tracey Lane, Collingwood .......Directions to venue
+All lectures take place at 10 am at the New Life Church, 28 Tracey Lane, Collingwood .......Directions to venue

 ______________________________________________________ Scroll down